kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

     Normal  ScalingReplicaSet  8m39s  deployment-controller  Scaled up replica set hashgenerator-dep-75bdcc94c to 1
 ```

 There's a lot of information we are not ready to evaluate yet.
 But take a moment to read through everything.
-There's at least a few key information pieces we know, mostly because we defined them earlier in the yaml.
+There're at least a few key information pieces we know, mostly because we defined them earlier in the yaml.
 The events is often the place to look for errors.

 The command `describe` can be used for other resources as well.
 Let's see the pod next: